-Each year, we present members’ sculptures to the general public at a well attended exhibition at Mt Coot-tha Botanic Gardens.
+Each year, we present members’ sculptures to the general public at The Brisbane Sculpture Festival, a well attended exhibition at Mt Coot-tha Botanic Gardens.
 Large outdoor sculptures are installed in the gardens and smaller works are displayed in the Auditorium.
 Sculptures are offered for sale.
 Members are in attendance to advise the public about our works and to demonstrate techniques.

 Our website showcases members and their works, some of which are offered for sale.